Tobacco Control, Smoking Products and Smoke-Free Environments

 Tobacco not only harms users, but exposes those around them to harmful second-hand tobacco smoke.
 Second-hand smoke contains a mixture of particulate matter and thousands of chemicals, many of which are toxic or cancer-causing.
 There is no safe level of exposure to second-hand tobacco smoke.

 The Tobacco and Other Smoking Products Act 1927 defines a smoking product as a tobacco product, herbal product, personal vaporiser or personal vaporiser related product.
 A personal vaporiser is commonly referred to as an electronic cigarette or e-cigarette.
-A personal vaporiser related product is a device that is intended to be used as part of a personal vaporiser, such as a heating element, battery, cartridge or mouthpiece for an electronic cigarette.
-For further information on the definition of smoking product, refer to the Tobacco and Other Smoking Products Act 1927.

 In the ACT, smoking products must not be: